antonyme/currentcy/README.md

 ```
 It should be easy to add a new month of data to the file so that in the end a little script could be automatically run every month to update the CSV for you.
 ## Structure of the solution
+It is a node.js script that has an access to your dropbox (to update the csv) and to an api (to get currency data).
+### Serveur mode (npm run serv)
-It is a very simple node.js (without express.js) back-end server that has an access to your dropbox (to update the csv) and to an api (to get currency data) that will add exchange rates to the CSV on a GET request, for a specific month to be indicated in the URL
+It is a very simple node.js (without express.js) back-end server that will add exchange rates to the CSV on a GET request, for a specific month to be indicated in the URL.
+### Script mode (npm run script)
+By running the script mode you can directly add exchange rates to the CSV for the last month, a specific month or a range of month
 ## Getting started
 ### Prerequisites
 #### Linux environment